elena-rubakha-nyc/qa-automation/README.md

 ## git pull

 Git Pull on the other hand brings the copy of the remote directory changes into the local repository.
-Let us look at Git Fetch and Git Pull separately with the help of an example.
+Let us look at Git Fetch and Git Pull separately with the help of an example!